Using Logic Pro for surround sound work and ambisonics

 In essence, using Blue Sky test files, filtered pink noise (500Hz - 2.5kHz) @ -20dBFS should meter at mix position:

-Before the 2010’s, BBC TV had this guide for setting levels within the mix: levels should not exceed PPM 6.
+Before the 2010’s, BBC TV had a guide for setting levels within the mix that specified that levels should not exceed PPM 6.
 Dialogue should be between PPM 3 and 5.
 Uncompressed music should be around PPM 5, compressed music PPM 4, heavy music and effects PPM 5 to 6, background Music & Effects PPM 1 to 3.

 On a digital system a -18dbFS sine wave will measure PPM 4,-14dBFS would measure PPM 5, -10dBFS would measure PPM 6.
-However, to quote the BBC “This is to misunderstand the dynamic behaviour of a PPM, for which -10dBFS only corresponds to PPM 6 on tone signals, not programme”.
-If you normalise to -10dBFS, or set a Limiter to limit to -10dBFS, you will end up with a programmed that is quieter than something that has been mixed to PPM6.
+However, to quote the BBC “This is to misunderstand the dynamic behaviour of a PPM, for which -10dBFS only corresponds to PPM 6 on tone signals, not [typical audio content]”.
+If you normalise to -10dBFS, or set a Limiter to limit to -10dBFS, you will end up with a programme that is quieter than something that has been mixed to PPM6.

 Note, YouTube and Vimeo do not support multi-channel audio.
 Most web browsers do support multi-channel playback using a HTML5 based web player - test here.
 The default media players in Mac and Windows do support it too.
 You can bounce out a 5.1 file, then use Compressor to convert it to an AC3 file to be added to the movie soundtrack.